 Why You’ll Love This Recipe!

-Making your own cream is simple and it tastes SO MUCH better than the stuff that comes out of the can.
+Learning how to make whipped cream is simple and it tastes SO MUCH better than the stuff that comes out of the can.
 Once you start making your own homemade version you will never go back to the canned stuff.
 I love using it on pies and cakes, topping off my hot chocolate with it and serving it with fresh berries.
-And I’m not opposed to just eating it by the spoonful!
+And I’m not opposed to just eating it by the spoonful either!

 What Kind Of Cream Should I Use?

-I prefer using heavy cream.
-It has a higher milk fat content than regular whipping cream so it makes for a thicker whipped cream.
+I prefer using heavy whipping cream.
+It has a higher milk fat content so it makes for a thicker whipped cream.

 Heavy Whipping Cream

 - Equipment options.
-I like to use my Kitchen Aid stand mixer to make whip my cream but it will work just as well with a hand mixer, I find it just takes a little more time and you can even whip it by hand, just be prepared to be patient.
+I like to use my Kitchen Aid stand mixer with the whisk attachment to make whip my cream but it will work just as well with a hand mixer.
+I find it just takes a little more time and you can even whip it by hand, just be prepared to be patient.

 - Chill your equipment.
-I always chill my mixer bowl and beaters in my freezer for about 10-15 minutes first.
+I always use a chilled bowl and beaters in my freezer for about 10-15 minutes first.
 If you don’t have room, use your refrigerator for 20 minutes.

 - Add in your ingredients.
 Everything can be added into the bowl at the same time and then beat to your desired thickness and texture.